mylhei/ProjectMonitor/README.md

 As you know , such as a http server, it must be running in a child process. so you can't get the server instance in master, so I send messages from master to fork. to tell child what should him do .

+Note:
+It only is a Experimental project .
+I will improve and perfect it soon.